debian-live/live-build/includes/common/README.txt

    Debian packages.

-CD Manufacturers
+CD/DVD Manufacturers
 ================

-   You are completely free to manufacture and re-distribute CD-ROMs of the Debian GNU/Linux Operating System, like this one.
+   You are completely free to manufacture and re-distribute CDs/DVDs of the Debian GNU/Linux Operating System, like this one.
 There is no charge from us (but of course donations are always welcome).